 At the start of the pandemic, even take-out food was not allowed in Belize – a country that lives on take-out food.
 Restaurants heading into the height of the tourist season suddenly found themselves with zero income streams.
 Even laying off workers didn’t solve the problem, as a closed business eats money almost as fast as an open one.

 Many restaurants that had focused on the tourist trade moved from high-end dining to cheap and cheerful food-to-go.
-Locals who had never ventured through the doors of these classy establishments found themselves suddenly welcome – and enjoyed some of the new kinds of food which were suddenly available to them at an affordable price.
+Locals who had never ventured through the doors of these classy establishments found themselves suddenly welcome.
+And they enjoyed some of the new kinds of food which were suddenly available to them at an affordable price.

 Resort owner to baker

 With absolutely zero money coming in, and no government bailouts, owners of small resorts had to turn their hand to anything they could to keep body and soul together.
 One such resort and restaurant owner is a keen baker.
 She turned her kitchen into a bakery and began delivering bread to the local community.
-She also started up a stall at the local Farmers’ Market, which was allowed to carry on despite the virus.
+She also started up a stall at the local Farmers’ Market, which continued to legally stay open despite the virus.
 Yet another resort owner turned her hobby of growing orchids into a small garden nursery business.

 Mechanic to carpenter

 At the same Farmers’ Market, several new businesses are selling their wares.
-One such belongs to a mechanic, whose mechanic shop was forced to close, and at the same time, his wife lost her job in sports administration.
+One such belongs to a mechanic, whose mechanic shop closed due to the pandemic.
+And at the same time, his wife lost her job in sports administration.
 He turned his hand to making garden furniture and small ornamental items for the home.
 He does the making and his wife does the selling, and the new little business is thriving.
 Many people stuck at home still have some income and the stay at home order has encouraged people to spruce the place up!

 Liquor manufacturer to hand sanitizer producer

-Within a few weeks of the State of Emergency being declared, the leading liquor manufacturer in Belize, Travellers, was producing hand sanitizer.
-It recognized that it had one of the main ingredients, alcohol, as well as production and distribution capabilities, and at lightning speed, it was able to begin producing the much-needed product at a reasonable price.
+Within a few weeks of the declaring of the State of Emergency, the leading liquor manufacturer in Belize, Travellers, was producing hand sanitizer.
+It recognized that it had one of the main ingredients, alcohol, as well as production and distribution capabilities.
+And at lightning speed, it was able to begin producing the much-needed product at a reasonable price.

 Internal tourism replaces overseas tourism

-While some of the larger international companies have shut down their resorts for the foreseeable future, resorts owned by Belizeans have struggled on.
-In recent weeks, they have been allowed to reopen for guests, and they have created packages and deals which are affordable for middle-class Belizeans.
+While some of the larger international companies have shut down their resorts for the foreseeable future, resorts owned by Belizeans have struggled.
+In recent weeks, they have been allowed to reopen for guests.
+And they have created affordable packages and deals for middle-class Belizeans.

 Some resorts are even working with volunteer staff until the economy picks up a bit.
-Many resorts and restaurants have supplied laid-off staff with food to keep their families going, and their generosity is being repaid.
-Unfortunately, Belizeans are not known for being hearty tippers, so many of the staff are getting their meals and not much else for the moment.
+Many resorts and restaurants have supplied laid-off staff with food to keep their families going.
+And their generosity hasn’t gone unnoticed.
+Unfortunately, Belizeans are not known for being hearty tippers.
+So many of the staff are getting their meals and not much else for the moment.
 It is a tribute to the loyalty of business owners and employees that they are willing to work together to try to build the country up again.

 In a small country with little in the way of resources, it’s up to the people to try to work together to deal with whatever disaster comes along.
 Big government is not going to come along and help.
-People have to find a way to make a living, even if it’s very far from what they are used to doing.
+People have to find a way to make a living.
+Even if it’s very far from what they are used to doing.
 Covid-19, though very unwelcome, has given some people a brand new direction for their business.
-It will be interesting to see what the future holds for a young country which can no longer rely on its number one income earner, tourism.
+It will be interesting to see what the future holds for a young country that can no longer rely on its number one income earner: tourism.